 This made me very, very excited.
 Way more excited than any human being should ever be for a super loop.

-For the next few months, my brother and I, as well as website corespondent Drake Miller, spent a lot of time with each other talking about how badly we wanted to ride the loop, as well as jokingly declaring that it would be “the best coaster at Great America” (its obviously not a coaster).
-We also drew lots and lots of circles in all of the Snaps we sent to each other, and were constantly pointing out anything that looked remotely close to the shape of a loop.
+For the next few months, my brother and I, as well as website corespondent Drake Miller, spent a lot of time with each other talking about how badly we wanted to ride the loop, as well as jokingly declaring that it would be “the best coaster at Great America” (it’s not really a coaster).
+We also drew lots and lots of circles in all of the snaps and texts we sent to each other, and were constantly pointing out anything that looked remotely close to the shape of a loop.
 Needless to say, we were very excited for a ride that would normally be considered average.

 Mardi Gras Hangover opened on Memorial Day Weekend, and I finally got around to riding it in June.
 Here are my thoughts on the latest attraction to come to Six Flags Great America: